 Free advice for members

 Your rights and responsibilities over your own land are varied and can change.
 If you become a member of the CLA you will receive free, independent professional advice – advice which is aimed at achieving an early and successful resolution of your problem and which normally far outweighs your cost of membership.
 (For many members the annual subscription costs less than one hour of a professional’s time.)

 CLA’s in-house team advises on land use, planning, legal and tax matters and our advisers are experts in their field; in addition, there are surveyors and regional advisers throughout the regions to help you at local level.

 As well as the advice CLA members can access, the majority of members – whether they own a single acre or a thousand – benefit from our continuous work to protect private property rights.

 There is a constant threat of increased public access on to private land and the CLA is at the forefront in lobbying to stop it.

 The CLA is the only organisation working to influence Government solely on behalf of owners of rural land, property and business.
 There are many other organisations spending millions on lobbying to pursue their own agendas and all landowners, from the smallest acreage to the largest estate, need to act together vigorously to defend our interests.
 Nobody is doing more than the CLA to manage the impact on the value of land – both in the short and long term.

 |FIND OUT HOW WE WORK TO PROTECT YOUR INTERESTS|

 Anyone who owns rural land will benefit from joining the CLA

-We are effective at influencing decision-makers at all levels including ensuring that land use regulations do not disadvantage private owners.
+We are effective at influencing decision-makers at national and local levels including ensuring that land use regulations do not disadvantage private owners.
 As a CLA member you can add your voice.
 In addition, you can receive advice and support that will help protect and enhance your assets.